 steam.
 Plenty people on the ground

-of fuel during the trip.
-You should really wonder
+run out of fuel during the trip.
+You should really

 But watch it.
 You must arrive at location B 130 000 m above above the rotating Earth at exactly the right time, speed (11.200 m/s) and direction (~3° down - almost horizontally - and towards the waiting boats with the POTUS in the water) to start the re-entry.
 If you miss location B, you will drop down somewhere else 10 minutes later and not be found by assisting ships and helicopters.